 What makes a good guitar for kids?

-The simple answer is any that keeps them playing and keeps them enthused about the instrument.
+Well, the easy answer is: any that keeps them playing and enthused about the instrument!
 What that looks like in practice will vary depending on a number of factors.
 How old is your child?
 How much growing have they got to do?
 Have they been playing for a while now?
-Do they seem serious about the instrument.
-And what inspires them to play guitar?
+Do they seem serious about the instrument?
+What inspires them to play guitar?

 The benefits of a short-scale guitar is that the string tension is looser.
 The strings are easier to bend.
 The ergonomics of the instrument might be more suited to smaller frames.
 For the under 12s, a short-scale guitar, and one with maybe a 3/4-sized body would be more appropriate.